sveltejs/rfcs/text/0003-reactive-declarations.md

 **This does highlight a limitation** — we're not talking about a 'true' destiny operator, in which the intermediate value of `foo` *would* be available if you were to access it immediately after setting `bar`.
 Reactive declarations are *eventually* consistent with their inputs.
 This would be an important thing to communicate clearly.

-It also raises the question of what should happen if reactive declaration inputs are updated inside a `beforeRender` handler, immediately after synchronization has happened.
+It also raises the question of what should happen if reactive declaration inputs are updated inside a `beforeUpdate` handler, immediately after synchronization has happened.

 ### Read-only values